 I honestly find this movie pretty funny when I watch it now, but it had a major effect on me when I watched it for the first time.
 Its dynamic and moody approach to a horror narrative changed my perspective on what horror could be.
 I applaud everyone involved in this for creating something so impactful and deeply terrifying.

 Everyone with whom I share this thinks I’m joking.
 I am not.

 It took me over twenty years to watch this movie again, and it has been the cause of even recent nightmares.
-My childhood was plagued by debilitating nightmares from this movie, specifically of a certain cackling bat scaring me.
+My childhood was plagued by debilitating nightmares from this movie, specifically of a certain cackling bat.
 I experienced major anxiety at even the mention of it.
 I avoided it, including pictures, audio, even fan art until just a couple months ago out of fear that it would trigger some deep and dormant fear response in my mind.
 Again, I wish I was kidding.

 In my defense…this is basically a horror movie.

 - The entire movie takes place at night

 - Vincent Price is in it (he did Ratigan’s voice)